 As social media is becoming a preferred method of communication, employers are increasingly looking at candidates’ social media sites.
 In fact, one third of all employers use social media in the hiring process.
 Employers can use the information found on your social media to determine your professionalism, your character, and skills.
 This can help you get an interview but it can also prevent you from getting the interview.
 Be sure to check your social media pages before conducting your job search.
 View your pages through the perspective of a potential employer.

 Salary negotiation takes tact, skill, and research.
 Don’t forget that salary is not the only factor in taking an offer.
 Benefits, cost-of-living, geographic location, work environment, and corporate culture also need to be considered.
 Look at the whole picture.
 While doing your research, you need to also figure out what you’re worth before you start to negotiate.
 In order to evaluate your options, you should clearly identify what you want and what you need.

 Here are some aspects of the job to weigh:

 Successful and realistic negotiations embrace five principles based on the knowledge that the salary you begin a job with reflects your value to an organization and typically determines future salary increases.
 These five principles are:

-Students who are interested in working abroad should use Going Global to research countries and opportunities available.
-Login information is the same as your Truman username and password.
+Students who are interested in working abroad should use Goinglobal to research countries and the opportunities available.
+Login information is your Truman username and password.
+Goinglobal has a partner site-specific to USA cities, USA Career Services access the using your Truman username and password.

 Students who are interested in working in the Arts industry can use ArtSearch.
 To obtain the login credentials, please email firstname.lastname@example.org.